ClickHouse/ClickHouse/docs/en/sql-reference/functions/encryption-functions.md

 ## tryDecrypt

-Similar to `decrypt`, but returns NULL if decryption fail because of using wrong key.
+Similar to `decrypt`, but returns NULL if decryption fails because of using the wrong key.

 **Examples**

-Let's create a table with `user_id` is unique user id, `encrypted` is an encrypted string field, `iv` is intitial vector for decrypt/encrypt.
+Let's create a table where `user_id` is the unique user id, `encrypted` is an encrypted string field, `iv` is an initial vector for decrypt/encrypt.
 Assume that users know their id and the key to decrypt the encrypted field:

 ```sql
 CREATE TABLE decrypt_null (